DependableSystemsLab/TensorFI/README.md

 **2. Installation instructions**

-**NOTE**: The easiest way to install TensorFI is to use the provided intall.sh script which will install anaconda package manager and also the required dependencies, and set the appropriate paths.
-Below, we detail the actions you need to take for a manual install if you don't want to use install.sh (to use an existing TensorFlow installation, for example), or if you have any trouble running the provided install.sh script
+**NOTE**: The easiest way to install TensorFI is to use the provided intall.sh script which will install the Anaconda package manager and also install the required dependencies, and set the appropriate paths.
+Below, we detail the actions you need to take for a manual install if you don't want to use install.sh (to use an existing TensorFlow installation, for example), or if you have any trouble running it.

 A. To install, first install PyYaml v3 and above.
 For example, you would type: